Ant Money

 Ant Money has an occasional need to re-ingest data.
 By using Amazon S3, which is low-cost and offers long-term archival storage, it can always replay the data without overly burdensome expenses.
 It can get a better picture of the business by replaying the event stream from one point in time to another.

-Ant Money also moved from Amazon QuickSight to Metabase and Tableau for its long-term analytics solution after adopting SingleStore.
-These tools plug in directly into SingleStore, making it easy for teams to slice and dice data and thus making the democratization of analytics simpler and less costly than what QuickSight could offer.
+Ant Money also moved to Metabase and Tableau for its long-term analytics solution after adopting SingleStore.
+These tools plug in directly into SingleStore, making it easy for teams to slice and dice data and thus making the democratization of analytics simpler and less costly.

 Ant Money has generated significant business and technology gains by investing in SingleStore: